 The TSG RAN WG3 Chair may set a TDoc quota, shown in the heading of an Agenda Item or sub-Agenda Item in the meeting agenda.
-This indicates the maximum allowed number of contributions that any company may submit to that (sub-)Agenda Item for that meeting.
+This indicates the maximum number of contributions that any company may submit to that (sub-)Agenda Item for that meeting.
 The quota indicated for an Agenda Item applies to the sum of the TDocs submitted to all its sub-Agenda Items unless otherwise specified.

 RULES AND GUIDELINES FOR TDOC QUOTAS: